 We’re talking about Twitter verification.
 It’s an instant shot of credibility behind every one of your tweets.
-More tangibly, Twitter verification makes your profile easier to find for other Twitter users.
+More tangibly, a Twitter verification badge makes your profile easier to find for other Twitter users.

-Beyond the boost to your credibility, earning Twitter verification can provide very real advantages for your personal brand and business.
-The blue badge implies authority and trust with your audience while making it easier to earn more followers.
-Verification also allows for additional account management capabilities, including filtering notifications only to other verified accounts.
+Beyond the boost to your credibility on social media, earning the blue tick of Twitter verification can provide very real advantages for your personal brand and business account.
+While it doesn’t automatically mean you’re an “influencer”, the blue badge implies authority and trust with your audience while making it easier to earn more followers.
+Verification also allows for additional account management capabilities, including filtering notifications only to other verified accounts or verified users.

 According to Twitter, “The blue verified badge on Twitter lets people know that an account of public interest is authentic.”

 The social network notes that accounts of public interest may include public figures and organizations in the fields of:

 If you’re a public figure or run an account for an organization that checks a box above, you’re likely in luck.
 For athletes, those in leadership positions at reputable companies, and recognized media members — earning verification should be pretty simple.
 If you’re not already verified, this article will provide a step-by-step process to prepare your profile to meet the specifications of verified Twitter accounts.

 You’re probably way ahead of us here.
 Adding your phone number on Twitter is simple.
 Just follow this link to add your phone number and follow the easy verification steps that Twitter will lead you through.